-7.8 Allegations or abuse made against other students
+7.8 Allegations of abuse made against other students (peer-on-peer abuse, also known as Harmful Sexual Behaviour)

 We recognise that children are capable of abusing their peers.
 Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
 We also recognise the gendered nature of peer-on-peer abuse.
 However, all peer-on-peer abuse is unacceptable and will be taken seriously.